Somatochlora brevicincta: Habitat

 Odonata are for the most part warm-adapted, and as such their abundance and diversity decreases with increasing latitude and altitude.
 S. brevicincta prefers lentic bodies of water, such as fens and heaths, favouring these areas found within and bordering bogs rather than the secondary ponds of those bogs which are open and firm-edged.
 Their microhabitat is characterized by water-suspended or water-saturated sphagnum and graminaceous emergents, indicating a weakly minerotrophic environment.
 They breed in small water-filled hollows called flarks that are home to sedges, rushes, and mosses.
 The larvae of Corduliids live in shallower water with leaf litter, and thus are subject to habitat destruction by removal of detritus and riparian trees.

 Reproduction

-With S. brevicincta being so rarely observed, their mating system and reproductive strategy remains largely unexplored.
-As a genus, Somatochlora are known to mate in tree tops for prolonged periods, sometimes up to an hour in length.
-Most species of Odonata are promiscuous; both sexes mate on several occasions within their lifetime.
-Corduliidae females are inseminated with free sperm, and sometimes exhibit delayed oviposition.
-The manner in which dragonflies oviposit is dependent on many factors such as, for example, the type of substrate.
 Quebec Emeralds lay eggs epiphytically; the eggs are stuck to vegetation (e.g. moss) at or above the water surface.
 The females will oviposit unaccompanied by her partner, skimming the water's surface and rapidly tapping it with the tip of her abdomen.

-Senses and Communication

-Dragonflies are the most, if not one of the most, skilled hunters on the planet; their high success rate which can be attributed to body dynamics and neurological processes used in directing their interception steering.